bbancheri/AWS-Cloud-Practitioner-Essentials-English/Module 08 - Princing and Support/README.md

 In the fist section, we learn more about the tree `AWS Free Tier` offert hat are available
 * Always Free : this offer available for all customers will never expire, it include for example 10 AWS CloudWatch statistics, 1 million AWS Lambra request, 25gb AWS DynamoDB , 1k operations in AWS CloudFormation (AWS blueprint), A million AWS SQS request ...
 * 12 Months Free : provide access to limited time and volume AWS ressources, such as 750 hours EC2 per months , or 5 gb S3 standard, 5gb AWS EFS, 30gb AWS EBS,  750 hours AWS ELB per months, and much more
-* Trials : 40 hours of AWS WorkSpace a vdi offer, 2200 hours for 6 months of AWS ECS Anywhere, 2 months of AWS Redshift the data wharehousing service, 25 hours for discover AWS RoboMaker ;), 2 months AWS Fraud Detector, 30 days of AWS Detective, 30 day of AWS GuardDuty, 90 day Amazon Inspector and much more
+* Trials : 40 hours of AWS WorkSpace a vdi offer, 2200 hours for 6 months of AWS ECS Anywhere, 2 months of AWS Redshift the data wharehousing service, 25 hours for discover AWS RoboMaker ;), 2 months AWS Fraud Detector, 30 days of AWS Detective, 30 day of AWS GuardDuty, 90 day Amazon Inspector and much more.

  |  |  |  |  |